The Neoliberal Globalization: Its Impact and Ways to Overcome it

 The inconsistency of the doctrine is revealed most clearly, when countries demand open export markets on the one hand and import restrictions for themselves on the other, claiming that their domestic markets are not globally competitive yet.
 In the WTO these quarrels usually lead to absurd and fruitless mutual accusations of protectionism (see the article Protection and Protectionism).

 Overall, national economies become more vulnerable to uncontrollable external incidents (so-called shocks) as both export intensity and world trade volume increase.
 The financial crisis that became certain in early 2008 is the current proof for this effect.

 The process of concentration and the relocation of production facilities have, in combination with high export rates, devastating effects on domestic economic structures and circular flows: regional and remote areas are de-industrialized, social and environmental standards are reduced, entrepreneurial and government planning becomes insecure, and unemployment, poverty and social exclusion escalate.
 In addition, unemployment is cemented by structural distortions, mainly because the demand for labor is narrowed down to the increasingly specialized needs of export businesses.
 With its regional devastations, the neoliberal globalization inexorably destroys its own foundation of human assets (qualified labor), widespread consumption, natural resources, diversity and sources of progress.
 The self-destruction of the system resembles a vicious circle.
 Each undesirable economic trend perceived is followed by new reflex-like requests for reduced national standards and reduced regulations.
-And so, the world economy slips into a neoliberal vicious circle (for a detailed description see the article Neoliberal Vicious Circle, and in addition Neoliberal Economic Doctrine).
+And so, the world economy slips into a Neoliberal Vicious Circle.

 5. Transnational Corporations as Subjects of the Neoliberal Doctrine